dullhunk/book/computinged/getting-started.md

-# Getting started on your computing education projects
+# Getting started with computing education projects

 > DISCLAIMER: This is a draught version, some sections are still in note form and incomplete

+Using Learning Sciences Research to Improve Computing Teaching

-If you are starting a [final year undergraduate project in computer science education](https://goo.gl/z9Hs9x), here are some useful resources to help you make a flying start in September and keep you going throughout the academic year.
+If you are starting a [final year undergraduate project in computer science education](https://goo.gl/z9Hs9x), here are some useful resources to help get you started with your project and keep you going throughout the academic year.
 You can link directly to this document using the shortcut [git.io/computinged](http://git.io/computinged)

 ## Joining in
 If you haven't already, join [Computing At School (CAS)](http://www.computingatschool.org.uk).
 CAS is UK network of teachers of computing in primary and secondary schools with lots of free resources available that you can re-use and extend, see [http://www.computingatschool.org.uk/sign_up](computingatschool.org.uk/sign_up)